nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 # NVDA Add-on Development Guide

-Latest version: November 2019 for NVDA 2019.2
+Latest version: December 2019 for NVDA 2019.3 beta

 IMPORTANT: the NVDA community is in the midst of a Python 3 transition.
 Many examples from this guide will work on both Python 2 and 3 unless otherwise specified.